-Bullhorn is the global leader in CRM and operations software for the recruitment industry.
-More than 8,000 recruitment companies rely on Bullhorn’s cloud-based platform to drive sales, build relationships, and power their recruitment processes from end to end.
-Headquartered in Boston, with offices around the world, Bullhorn is founder-led and employs more than 700 people globally.
-To learn more, visit www.bullhorn.com or follow @Bullhorn on Twitter.
+Bullhorn is the global leader in software for the staffing industry.
+More than 11,000 companies rely on Bullhorn’s cloud-based platform to power their staffing processes from start to finish.
+Headquartered in Boston, with offices around the world, Bullhorn is founder-led and employs more than 1,100 people globally.
+To learn more, visit www.bullhorn.com or follow @bullhorn on Twitter.
 View full listing

 New Bullhorn Report: More Than 75 Percent of Staffing and Recruiting Firms Met or Exceeded Revenue Goals in 2016

 Annual Trends Report Shows Industry Optimism Despite Global Economic Uncertainty and Talent Shortages

 BOSTON – FEB.
 14, 2017 – Bullhorn®, the cloud computing company that helps staffing and recruiting organizations transform their businesses, today announced the release of its “2017 North American Staffing & Recruiting Trends Report: Above and Beyond Business as Usual,” which found that more than 75 percent of staffing and recruiting firms met or exceeded their revenue goals for 2016.
 Overall, the report showed that the vast majority of staffing and recruiting professionals felt bullish for 2017, despite swelling threats of global economic uncertainty and talent shortages.

 Compared to 2016, staffing and recruiting professionals said they expected an even more profitable and productive 2017, marked by growth from temporary placements driven by repeat clients facing talent shortages in key sectors.
 Eighty percent of respondents said they anticipated some revenue growth, and 17 percent expected revenue growth of more than 25 percent.